HOW TO DEFROST A FREEZER FAST IN 5 STEPS

 Opening your freezer door allows heat and moisture from the outside air into the freezer cavity, causing temperature fluctuations that can result in frost build-up.
 Frost can layer into thick sheets of ice that block vents and temperature sensors, making it harder for your freezer to cool properly and keep ice build-up at bay.

-IS ICE BUILDUP IN A FREEZER BAD?
+IS ICE BUILD-UP IN A FREEZER BAD?

 Ice on the freezer walls can obstruct components that help regulate temperature, impacting the freezer’s performance.
 As ice builds up, you may also notice less room to store frozen foods and discover more freezer-burnt foods as temperature fluctuations cause ice crystals to form.